Save Me For Gluten Free – A Food Bank Initiative.

 For people with celiac disease, gluten-free food is a MUST, not a lifestyle choice.
 For these individuals, even the smallest amount of gluten can damage their small intestines and cause a chain reaction within their bodies as it creates an autoimmune response which overtime can cause lasting damage and serious health implications.

 CCA and it’s independent chapter organizations are pleased to offer this list of local food banks and agencies across Canada to identify locations that are able to provide with confidence gluten-free food to those in need.
 Please check with the agency on services provided and verify ability to provide gluten free as the ability to provide food may change daily or weekly.

 If you are a food bank that is offering gluten-free food and would like to be added to this growing list, contact email@example.com.

 - Food Labelling Guidelines to assist food banks to better serve the community.
 Please click here to request.

 - Self Advocacy Tips – Check here for how to self-advocate when approaching a food bank or service.

 Listen in as Sue Jennett speaks with Jessica Danford about food insecurity.
 In the light of the current corona virus situation in Canada which has led to many job losses, Jess has an insightful view of the struggles of those on a gluten free diet, who for whatever reasons are having trouble affording the safe food they need.
-We talk about the problems and Jess suggests some things we can all do to help.
-Jess has a GoFundMe page at https://www.gofundme.com/f/gfreewifeyfoodbank.
-Sue also speaks with Melissa Secord, Executive Director of the Canadian Celiac Association about their efforts to meet the urgent needs of celiacs during this difficult time.
+Sue also speaks with Melissa Secord, Executive Director of the Canadian Celiac Association about their efforts to meet the urgent needs of people with celiac disease during this difficult time.